-AA/AS Degree Requirements: Area A3; Math Competency Transfer Credit: CSU (CSU GE Area B4), UC (IGETC Area 2A) C-ID: MATH 240; MATH 910S (both MATH 270 + 275)
+AA/AS Degree Requirements: Area A3; Math Competency Transfer Credit: CSU (CSU GE Area B4), UC (IGETC Area 2A)

 MATH 695 INDEPENDENT STUDY

 Designed for students who are interested in furthering their knowledge via self-paced, individualized instruction provided in selected areas or directed study to be arranged with instructor and approved by the division dean using the Independent Study Form.
 Varying modes of instruction can be used -- laboratory, research, skill development, etc. For each unit earned, students are required to devote three hours per week throughout the semester.
 Students may take only one Independent Study course within a given discipline.
 Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.